 Current models for an "analytical bibliography"?

 Naturally, analytical approaches to the development of subject and text-based systematic bibliographic literature are nothing new.
-They are to be found since many years for example in the Zeitschrift für die alttestamentliche Wissenschaft or the Elenchus of Biblica, as well as in scholarly monographs whose topical bibliographies were combined with indices.
+They are to be found since many years for example in the Zeitschrift für die alttestamentliche Wissenschaft or the Elenchus of Biblica (which has unfortunately ceased publication), as well as in scholarly monographs whose topical bibliographies were combined with indices.